dvcoders/intro-git/workshop2/README.md

 Mark
 Sydney
-Mayor of Coolville for Cool Kids, Celeste
+Celeste the Mayor of Coolville for Cool Kids